 It’s worth keeping in mind the following:

-Many riders, regardless of experience, have more difficulty performing one action over the other — and falling is always frustrating.
-But, try not to overcompensate and make sure your feet never leave the board; you want to lift pressure on one foot or the other without physically lifting your toes or heels.
+Regardless of experience, many riders have more difficulty performing one action over the other — and falling is always frustrating.
+But, try not to overcompensate and make sure your feet never leave the board.
+You want to lift pressure on one foot or the other without physically lifting your toes or heels.
 If you’re having trouble turning toe-side, try placing more pressure on the toes of your front foot and less on your back foot.
 If heel-side is proving to be a bigger challenge, while leaning back on your heels, try placing more pressure on your back foot and relieve some of the pressure on your front.
-Using the momentum from one direction to carry you into the other, is key — and understanding how to use it in your favor can really help you perfect your carving.
+Using the momentum from one direction to carry you into the other is key — and understanding how to use it in your favor can really help you perfect your carving.

 Practice makes perfect and, as always, take things slow.
 Carving on a skateboard doesn’t come naturally to most riders.
 In time you’ll become so good that you can start experimenting with different techniques and personal, aesthetic flourishes whether you’re only cruising down the road or carving up the boardwalk.